 The OIG recommends as a key compliance program element, that employees participate in annual healthcare compliance training programs as condition of continued employment and that failure to comply with training requirements should result in disciplinary action.
 Therefore, documentation related to employee training, including the training material, who attended, completed quizzes, employee attestations and the training policy and procedures, be maintained in the compliance records management system.

 Here are some suggestions that Compliance Officers may wish to consider as part of a compliance records management system.

 - Develop and implement policies and procedures for the creation, distribution, retention, storage, retrieval and destruction of compliance related documents and healthcare compliance policies and procedures.

 - Develop a compliance records management and healthcare records management system to track, administer and store compliance related documents and healthcare compliance policies and procedures.

 - Ensure adequate records of healthcare compliance training programs of employees are maintained, including attendance logs and material distributed at training sessions.

 - Maintain a hotline log of calls that evidence how the information was handled and controlled.

-- Review requirements established by the Centers for Medicare & Medicaid Services and state health agencies for maintaining various categories of records, and then …
+- Review requirements established by the Centers for Medicare & Medicaid Services and state health agencies for maintaining …